DevExpress/testcafe/docs/articles/documentation/test-api/actions/resize-window.md

 ---
 # Resize Window

-There are two ways of resizing a browser window.
+There are three ways of resizing a browser window.

 **Note**: these actions require a [ICCCM/EWMH-compliant window manager](https://en.wikipedia.org/wiki/Comparison_of_X_window_managers) on Linux.